Acorns Review: Is It the Right Investment App for You?

 Automated Portfolio Management

-In the background, Acorns automatically rebalances your portfolio by buying and selling ETFs for the best possible performance and to make sure your portfolio allocation is on track for your goals.
+Acorns automatically rebalances your portfolio by buying and selling ETFs for the best possible performance and to make sure your portfolio allocation is on track for your goals.
 And each time you earn dividends, Acorns will reinvest them back into your fund to continue its growth.
-This is one of the primary reasons Acorns has low maintenance fees — an algorithm handles all the work, instead of an expensive fund manager.
+This is one of the primary reasons Acorns has low maintenance fees — an algorithm handles all the work instead of an expensive fund manager.

 Where Acorns Falls Short